mmmurphy/google-map-and-knockout/README.md

 * Altering the visibleMarkerList array must be accomplished with the Knockout.js .removeAll() function; clearing the array with javascript value assignment will not let Knockout.js know the array has been modified and consequently will not update the binding to the view

 ### Foursquare API
+* Request the data on the business's
+     - category
+     - rating
+     - phone
+     - address
+     - Foursquare profile URL
+* Use AJAX program style to request URL

 ### Error Handling